VeriNum/iterative_methods/README.md

 Some important results in this formalization are summarized as follows:

 ## Formalization of FMA dot product:
-The directory `StationaryMethods` contains formal definition of both a naive dot product and fma dot product, and results on finiteness of fma dot product.
+The directory `StationaryMethods` contains formal definitions and proofs for both "vanilla" dot product (with rounding after each multiply and each add) and
+"fma dot product" (that uses fused multiply-add with no rounding of the multiplies).

-- `dotprod_model.v`: defines both naive or vanilla dot product, and the fma dot product.
+- `dotprod_model.v`: defines vanilla dot product and fma dot product.
-- `fma_dot_acc.v`: formalizes a result on the forward error bound (rounding error between a real model and a floating point model for the fma dot product)
+- `fma_dot_acc.v`: formalizes a result on the forward error bound (rounding error between a real model and a floating point model for the fma dot product).
 `fma_dotprod_forward_error_3` assuming that the fma dot product operation does not overflow.
 - `fma_is_finite.v`: formalizes conditions for which no overflow happens in the fma dot product operation.
 This lemma is called `finite_fma_from_bounded`.

 ## Proof of accuracy of the Jacobi iteration algorithm
 The main results are summarized as follows: